 Why Obsidian specifically vs Notion?

+Obsidian is local-first, markdown-based, and has stronger linking.
 Notion is cloud-based and harder for AI to consume.

 Do I need OMI to make this work?

+OMI helps automate capture.
 You can build the wiki manually too.

 How big should my wiki be?

+Quality beats quantity.
 50 dense, interconnected notes beat 500 sparse ones.

 Can I migrate from another tool?

-Yes — most tools export to markdown.
+Yes.
+Most tools export to markdown.

 Will OpenClaw write to my wiki?

+If configured, yes.
 For careful users, keep AI as read-only.

 How do tags help AI?

+Tags signal context.
 AI uses them to find relevant notes.

 Will my wiki break if I change tools?

+No. Markdown files are portable.
 Switch tools anytime.

 Related Reading